0x00000FF/Open2DJ/README.md

 This specification is from the machine that I currently own.
 It depends on EZ2** version to be run, however, I focus on the 1st ~ BErA in this repository.

-I tested AEIC and EC on this machine, they worked fine.
+I tested AEIC and EC on this machine, they also worked fine.

 |Component|Detail|
 |---------|------|